lord63/tldr.py/README.rst

     Q: I want to add some custom command pages, how?

-A: Add the comand pages to the right folder(e.g. /tldrrepo/pages/linux);
+A: Add the command pages to the right folder(e.g. /tldrrepo/pages/linux);
 rebuild the index; done.

     Q: I don't like the default color theme, how to change it?